Controlled Release Fertilizers Market Size and Share

 Geography Analysis

-North America emerged as the largest regional market, generating 41.2% of global revenue in 2025.
-United States demand spans California vegetables, Florida citrus, Pacific Northwest berries, and Corn Belt water-quality programs that subsidize coated urea.
+North America was the largest regional market, accounting for 31.2% of global revenue in 2025.
+Demand in the United States spans California vegetables, Florida citrus, Pacific Northwest berries, and Corn Belt water-quality programs that subsidize coated urea.
 Canada’s Prairie growers deploy polymer–sulfur blends to feed canola and wheat, aided by provincial extension field trials.
-Mexico’s greenhouse vegetables in Sinaloa and Baja California are turning to coated granules to meet sustainability audits from United States and Canadian retailers.
+Mexico’s greenhouse vegetable producers in Sinaloa and Baja California are increasingly adopting coated granules to meet sustainability requirements imposed by United States and Canadian retailers.

 Controlled Release Fertilizers Market CAGR (%), Growth Rate by Region